data-umbrella/event-transcripts/2023/82-kyle-julia-ml.md

 None

 ## About the Event
+Julia is a high-level, general-purpose dynamic programming language.
+Its features are well suited for numerical analysis and computational science.
+If you have experience programming in another language, you will find that most of your knowledge will be easily transferred to Julia.
+Refer to the documentation of some [noteworthy differences](https://docs.julialang.org/en/v1/manual/noteworthy-differences/) from other popular languages: [Matlab](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-MATLAB), [R](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-R), [Python](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-Python-1) and [C/C++](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-C/C).

-Learn about the basics of machine learning with FluxML in Julia, how it differs from other frameworks, and why it matters
+This presentation will introduce the basics of machine learning with FluxML in Julia, how it differs from other frameworks, and why it matters.
 ```
 ## Timestamps
 00:00 Help us add timestamps